Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-In the first step, we will construct a finite chain of Riemann surfaces in the parameter space which connects $f$ to some polynomial map $g$ such that the boundary of the Siegel disk of $g$ centered at the origin contains only the critical point $1$, and moreover, $g$ has $d-2$ periodic attracting cycles each of which attracts exactly one of the other critical points of $g$.
-The main tool used in this step is Key-Lemma 3.
+In the first step, by the Key-Lemma 3 we will construct a finite chain of slices in the parameter space to connect $f$ to some $g \in \Sigma_\alpha^d$ such that \begin{itemize}\item[1.] the boundary of the Siegel disk of $g$ centered at the origin contains only the critical point $1$, \item[2.] $g$ has $d-2$ periodic attracting cycles each of which attracts exactly one of the other finite critical points of $g$, \item[3.] the oscillation of the boundary of the Siegel disk of $f$ is controlled either by the oscillation of the boundary of the Siegel disk of $g$ or by the oscillation of the boundary of the Siegel disk of some polynomial map in $\mathcal{Q}_\alpha^j$ with $2 \le j < d$. \end{itemize}

-In the second step, we will construct a finite chain of Riemann surfaces in the parameter space to connect $g$ to some polynomial map in the class $\Pi_{\rm geom}^{\alpha, d}$.
-The main tools used in this step are Key-Lemma 2 and Key-Lemma 4.